-During the year ended December 31, 2013, we purchased 64 new investments for approximately \$57.86 million and had 9 investments under contract to purchase as of December 31, 2013, for approximately \$8.80 million, which settled after

-December 31, 2013.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.63 million including \$7.12 million in full prepayment and \$7.70 million in sales.
-The combined result of which increased our portfolio by approximately \$50.03 million, or 310%, and the number of portfolio investments by 49, or 288% compared to the portfolio as of December 31, 2012.
-The largest investment in an individual portfolio company represented approximately 3% the portfolio's fair value with the remaining investments ranging from 0.02% to 2.95%.
-The average investment in our portfolio is approximately \$1.0 million or 1.51% of the total portfolio.
+During the year ended December 31, 2014, we funded investment purchases of approximately \$477.5 million and had eleven investments under contract to purchase as of December 31, 2014, for approximately \$50.5 million, which settled or are scheduled to settle after December 31, 2014.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$96.3 million including \$32.9 million in full prepayment and \$58.9 million in sales.
+Additionally, we had three investments under contract to sell as of December 31, 2014, for approximately \$3.0 million, which represents the contract sales price.
+The combined result of which increased our portfolio, on a cost basis, by approximately \$421.2 million, or 634.2%, and the number of portfolio investments by 43, or 65%, compared to the portfolio as of December 31, 2013.
+As of December 31, 2014, the largest investment in an individual portfolio company represented approximately 2.1% of our portfolio's fair value with the remaining investments ranging from 0.01% to 2.0%.
+The average investment in our portfolio is approximately \$4.3 million or 0.9% of the total portfolio.
 As a result of the aforementioned transactions our portfolio has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
-Further, our portfolio investment composition is comprised of 96.3% first lien debt securities and 3.7% second lien debt securities.
+Further, our portfolio investment composition is comprised of 79.1% first lien debt securities, 18.0% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.

-During the year ended December 31, 2012, we purchased eight new investments for approximately \$9.1 million and had no investments under contract to purchase as of December 31, 2012.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$9.7 million including \$6.2 million for the sale of five investments, \$2.9 million in proceeds for the full repayment of four investments and received principal payments, not resulting in full settlement of approximately \$0.5 million.
-In additionally, in 2012, we sold to our Sub-Adviser three LMM portfolio investments and acquired from our Sub-Adviser three new LMM investments.
+During the year ended December 31, 2013, we made investment purchases of approximately \$57.9 million and had 9 investments under contract to purchase as of December 31, 2013 for approximately \$8.8 million, which settled after December 31, 2013.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.6 million including \$7.1 million in full repayment and \$7.7 million in sales and had no investments under contract to sell as of December 31, 2013.

-The result of the aforementioned transactions further diversified our geographic and industry concentrations and based upon our investment rating system, the weighted average rating of our LMM improved to approximately 1.5 as of December 31, 2013 from 2.0 as of December 31, 2012.
 See "- Portfolio Asset Quality" for further discussion of the investment rating system.
-Lastly, the overall weighted average effective yield on our investment portfolio has decreased from 9.9% at December 31, 2012 to 7.5% as of December 31, 2013.
+The result of the aforementioned transactions further diversified our geographic and industry concentrations and based upon our investment rating system, the weighted average rating of our LMM was approximately 3.0 and 1.5 as of December 31, 2014 and 2013, respectively.
+Lastly, the overall weighted average effective yield on our investment portfolio has increased from 7.5% at December 31, 2013 to 8.1% as of December 31, 2014.

-Summaries of the composition of our total investment portfolio at cost and fair value are shown in the following table:
+Summaries of the composition of our total investment portfolio at cost and fair value are shown in the following tables (this information excludes Other Portfolio investments):